tekknolagi/tekknolagi.github.com/_blog_lisp/07_prim2.md

 Primitive(Symbol "+", ...`.

-Also note that we've only defined `+` for `Fixnum`s, but we could also easily define it for `Symbols` by having it concatenate their string values.
+Also note that we've only defined `+` for `Fixnum`s, but we could also easily define it for `Symbol`s by having it concatenate their string values.
 Food for thought.

 Download the code [here]({{ page.codelink }}) if you want to mess with it.